-Three weeks ago I, together with a group of fellow Dutch antiracist activists, planned to go to Dokkum, a city in the Friesland province of the Netherlands, to protest the Intocht, a celebration that serves as the symbolic arrival of Sinterklaas.
-If you’re unfamiliar with the Dutch version of Santa Claus, here he appears as an old white man on a horse, along with a blackface “helper” known as Zwarte Piet or Black Pete.
-Black Pete was invented more than 150 years ago and bears the racist symbolism of the bloody Dutch colonial past.
-The figures are acrobatic, silly and have historically spoken with a caricatured Surinamese accent (an allusion to immigrants from the former Dutch colony in South America).
+Three weeks ago, together with a group of fellow Dutch antiracist activists, I planned a trip to Dokkum, a city in the Friesland province of the Netherlands.
+We were protesting the Intocht, a celebration that serves as the symbolic arrival of Sinterklaas.
+If you’re unfamiliar with the Dutch version of Santa Claus, here he appears as an old white man on a horse along with a blackface “helper” known as Zwarte Piet or Black Pete.
+Black Pete was invented more than 150 years ago and bears the racist symbolism of the Netherlands’ bloody colonial past.
+Black Pete is acrobatic, silly and historically speaks with a caricatured Surinamese accent (an allusion to immigrants from the former Dutch colony in South America).
 In the weeks between the Intocht and the Evening of the Gifts, on the 5th of December children sing songs with lyrics such as “Even if I’m black as coal I still mean well.”

 On the day of the protest, we never arrived.
 Racists blocked the highway in order prevent us from reaching the city.
 The police made no effort to stop the blockade.
 It’s not the first time that activists were prevented from protesting during the Intocht.
 The resurgence of the movement against Black Pete started in 2011, when two black Dutch activists, Quinsy Gario and Jerry Afriyie, were violently dragged away and arrested at the intocht for wearing “Black Pete is Racism” t-shirts.
 Africa is a Country covered those first protests extensively.
 Ever since, protests have routinely ended in mass arrests (with one hundred arrests in Gouda in 2014 and two hundred in Rotterdam last year).
 The arrests are usually accompanied by brutal police violence mainly aimed at black activists.